CoolZeroNL/Marlin-Build/configuration/wanhao_dublicator_4s/readme.md

 # WARNING !!
 firware is adjuded that the Y MAX LIMIT SWITCH is in the front of the machine, and not on its orginal place!

+# USer Fans
+NUM_M106_FANS is set to 1, and on build is a custom pins file used!

 # Backup of Sailfish settings: